brianinnes/homeLab/docs/ovirt.md

 Select the **Run Gluster Wizard for Single Node** option to start the install.

+!!!Note
+    Step 5 is only required in oVirt versions 4.4.6 and earlier, from 4.4.7 the installer works without needing to modify the generated config

 1. Enter the Fully qualified hostname for the oVirt cluster (this should be the name of the oVirt node that was used during the ```ssh-copy-id``` command)
 2. You can leave the Packages options as default
 3. You can leave the Volumes options as default.
 However, if you have a small amount of storage you may want to delete 2 of the 3 default volumes, so all available storage will be in a single volume.
 4. In the Bricks options, set the device to the device you have available for the gluster storage for all the configured volumes.
 This could be an entire disk (e.g. /dev/sdb), or an available disk partition (/dev/sda3)
-5. In the review section edit the summary and remove the line ```- 5900/tcp```, as this will cause the scripts to fail.
+5. *(only for earlier versions of oVirt)* In the review section edit the summary and remove the line ```- 5900/tcp```, as this will cause the scripts to fail.
 Save the script
 6. Select the Deploy button to start the Gluster Storage installation

 If all works you should see the screen confirming the Gluster installation was successful